 The site also gives an overview of the weighting of the different units, based on the minimum learning time and the additional private study hours that are required for each (see table below).
 However, in my experience (and I’m sure most fellow students will agree), in reality you’ll be spending a lot more time on it if you want to do well.

-Still, my desire to embark on the Diploma adventure kept growing.
-Therefore I decided to apply for a 9-month sabbatical at the university and use this time to be a full-time student again.
+For my personal situation, combining WSET Diploma with work commitments and a myriad of wine activities didn’t seem advisable – at least if I wanted to hang on to my sanity.
+Which was the main reason why I had postponed it for so long.
+Yet my desire to embark on the Diploma adventure kept growing, so I decided to apply for a 9-month sabbatical at the university and use it to be a full-time student again.
 It got approved, and now I’m tackling WSET4 in a combination of online and classroom-taught modules, ánd taking photography classes 2 nights a week.
 Pretty much my dream life. 😀

 However, it also means I’m on a strict deadline, so I’ve given myself just over a year to complete the full 18-months-to-3-years course.
 As a result, my planning looks like this:

 - D1 (online): started May 31st / sat the exam on August 16th;